sagemath/trac_to_gh/Issue 955.md

 # Issue 955: Singular interface (and possibly others) can lose synchronization due to GC

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/955

 Original creator: cwitty